mark4557/book-library-demo/README.md

 </pre>

 ## Using the application
-1. With the two apps running, open your browser ito http://localhost:5173/.
+1. With the two apps running, open your browser to http://localhost:5173/.
 2. If you see a webpage saying `Library Catalogue Demo`, it means the application is working.
 3. You can then add books and the list should update.